Nuitka/NUITKA-Utilities/README.md

 ## hints.zip
-Contains files to (1) examine and collect the imports of some application script, and (2) compile that script using this type of information.
-The overall goal is to prevent **everything** from going into a standalone program's `.dist` folder that is not actually needed.
+This file contains 4 Python scripts, which collectively have the goal to create standalone compile distribution folders, which contain **no unneeded stuff**.

+1. ``hints.py`` - a logger which intercepts and records every import statement made in a program.
+2. ``get-hints.py`` - a script which executes your test script under the control of ``hints.py``.
+When your script ends, it creates a consolidated ``yourscript.json`` file.
+3. ``hinted-mods.py`` - a Nuitka user plugin, which is used while your program gets compiled.
+It reads the JSON file from before and decides for each module or package, whether it should become part of the ``yourscript.dist`` folder.
+4. ``nuitka-hints.py`` - invokes the Nuitka compiler in standalone mode.
+It also passes a number of other command line options to it.
+Among those is the user plugin ``hinted-mods.py``.

-This is work in progress: please do use it and provide feedback!
+I invite you to use and test this little package.
+It is still work in progress - so please do provide feedback.

-This is what you must do to use it:
 1. Execute ``python get-hints.py yourscript.py``.
-The script will be executed (via ``exec()``).
-Because this happens under the control of ``hints.py`` (which must be in the same folder), an intermediate file named ``yourscript.log`` will be created (and finally deleted again). ``get-hints.py`` will work through the log file and create file ``yourscript.json`` in the same folder.
-This contains all package / module names which the script issued during execution (only unique and sorted entries).
-Your script **must not** issue an ``exit()`` under normal execution, because we need control returning back for creating the JSON.
+Your script will be executed like normal in interpreter mode.
+But in the end, a protocol of all imported packages / modules has been created and put in file ``yourscript.json`` (same folder as ``yourscript.py``).
-2. Once you have a satisfactory JSON file for your script, you can compile it like this: ``python nuitka-hints.py yourscript.py``.
-Any required parameters are generated underway - including enabling numpy and or tkinter plugins.
-I am currently lacking similar other standard plugin support, so you should add them in the normal way before your script name.
-You also should have a look at the options contained in ``nuitka-hints.py`` - fat chance that you want to adjust some for your platform.
+2. Now compile your script like this: ``python nuitka-hints.py yourscript.py``.
+This is a standalone compile.
+It automatically generates all required parameters - including numpy or tkinter plugins.
+If you need other parameters, you can use them like normal (e.g. for using the Qt plugin).

+### Remarks
+* Look at the list of Nuitka options contained in ``nuitka-hints.py``.
+Chances are that you want to adjust them for your environment.
-If you intend to use ``scipy`` on Windows, please be aware that there still is plugin support missing.
-This package comes with some extra DLL undetectable by Nuitka, so a plugin must take care of it.
+* If you intend to use ``scipy`` on **Windows**, please be aware that there still is plugin support missing.
+The scipy package comes with some extra DLLs, which are undetectable by a compiler, so a plugin must take care of them (work in progress).
+* I am currently working on some improvements:
+    - include implicit imports in the JSON file (done - being tested)
+    - ad support for other standard plugins
+    - add ``scipy`` support